google/flutter-mediapipe/CONTRIBUTING.md

 from Dart code, and so should know how to allocate itself into native memory and then later deallocate that memory.
 Most other classes originate within native memory itself and are returned to Dart by calling the task's methods.
-These classes should have `.native()` factory constructors which accept a pointer and hydrate private fields.
-They should also have direct constructors which accept pure Dart values and are only suitable for testing.
-Reference other task's implementations for inspiration on how to handle this memory management.
+These classes should have `.native()` factory constructors which accept a pointer.
+They should also have direct constructors which accept pure Dart values, set private fields, and are only suitable for testing.
+Reference other tasks' implementations for inspiration on how to handle this memory management.

 ##### Adding the web implementation